karalkal/React-Schwarzmueller-Course/README.md

 This project is based on  Max Schwarzmueller 's tutorial [react-complete-guide](https://github.com/academind/react-complete-guide-code).
 There are quite a few modifications of the code (not necessarily for the better) and comments detailing these changes as well as some of the basic React concepts.
 All topics covered by Max have been utilized in separate projects in a similar manner to how the original course has been structured.
-Below could be found notes created for my own reference.
+Below could be found notes created mainly for my own reference.

 ## **01-basics--react-expense-tracker**
 #### *(Comprehensive overview of React basics such as components, props, useState hook etc.)*